Fast, secure, risk-free booking guaranteed.

 What’s not included:

 In order to participate in this kayaking trip, you need to have a moderate level of fitness.
-Whether you want to experience the wild nature of Alaska but you really love having 2 hours to wake up with coffee in the morning or you want to paddle 40 miles per day, you’re more than welcome to join this trip.
+If you want to experience the wild nature of Alaska by paddling up to 40 miles per day, you’re more than welcome to join this trip.
 Your guide will adjust the trip according to your needs and fitness level, meaning that both beginners and experienced paddlers can join.

 If you’ve never sea kayaked before, you can get all the training and coaching needed to have a successful trip.
 While it is useful to have at least one day of sea kayaking under your belt, this is a custom expedition so the trip can be adjusted to accommodate beginners and advanced paddlers alike.
 No matter who you are, there’s something for you.